 Nature, or “field” journals, come in all shapes and sizes and with a multitude of methods and styles all waiting for teachers and students to shape into their own personal experience.
 My first formal guidance in nature journals was with Andie Thrams, a California based visual artist and MELC January 2018 workshop presenter.

 Andie’s approach emphasizes the individual in the nature journals, encouraging the writer to note personal “themes” that surface over time.
-She encourages sketches, notes, tracing, and even rubbings as places to begin.
+She encourages sketches, notes, tracing and even rubbings as places to begin.
 This approach also encourages hands-on interaction with the surrounding environment, and I loved one of the perspectives she suggested when observing nature: growth and decay.

-San Joaquin County Office of Education hosted a wonderful John Muir Laws nature journaling workshop in May 2018.
-The workshop filled quickly, thanks to marketing through the CREEC newsletter and MELC partners, with great representation from both Mariposa and Merced counties.
+San Joaquin County Office of Education hosted a wonderful John Muir Laws nature journaling workshop in May of 2018.
+The workshop filled quickly, thanks to distribution through the CREEC newsletter and MELC partners, with great representation from both Mariposa and Merced Counties.
 The location, the Durham Ferry Outdoor Education Center, is an educational site of the San Joaquin County Office of Education.
 This is a wonderful site, with a large central building, additional classroom space, picnic grounds, hiking trails, a small pond, and access to the beautiful banks and beaches of the San Joaquin River.

 John Muir Laws’ field guides and resource materials are recognized by the industry as top-notch; they do not compare, however, with Jack’s presence.
 He provides background information, contextualizes, discusses and demonstrates techniques, and then offers opportunities and prompts to practice the craft of nature journaling.
 He is committed and passionate about the value of deep, thoughtful investigation of the natural world around us.
 John shared his personal and professional science background and expertise as he melded visuals, graphs, measures, and relationships.
 An additional layer he brings as an educator is an understanding of our cognitive processes.
-And finally, Jack lead this two-day workshop by articulating direct links to teaching and learning NGSS!
+And finally, Jack lead this two day workshop by articulating direct links to teaching and learning NGSS!

 In my experience, nature journaling encourages both interaction with one’s environment as a learning context and critical thinking skills.
 Feedback can be focused on what the observation was, and how the recorder chose to capture the information.
 Suggestions can support diverse ways of observing and capturing information in what may be a moment’s glimpse, and then revisiting with additional questions and reflection.
 Jack Laws reminded workshop participants that sometimes our brains are working to remember as much as possible, and filling gaps with what may have existed prior to an experience.
 We must recognize any memory is incomplete, and sometimes we will get it wrong.
 Improving over time and striving for clarity in the details is the nature of engineering, and why we rely upon the engineering design process.

 This is also the nature of science, and why “discoveries” are determined by a community of practice.
-I am reminded of the 2017 California Environmental Education Foundation (CEEF) Board retreat hosted by Sandia National Laboratories in Livermore.
+I am reminded of the 2017 California Environmental Education Foundation (CEEF) Board retreat hosted by Sandia National Laboratories in Livermore last year.
 During a tour, I was distracted from the explanation of the equipment when I noticed a shelf of what looked like large ledgers—probably 15 of them side-by-side.
 I asked about them, and the scientist opened the one on the end.
 It held the most recent entries, with the shelf of them reflecting decades of work.
-They document thoughts and ideas over time, not just of one scientist, but the stream of scientists who have worked on related projects.
+They document thoughts and ideas over time, not just of of one scientist, but the stream of scientists who have worked on related projects.

 Documenting nature is not a new concept, and as with all things nature journals are evolving!
 MELC is in the early process of scheduling a future journaling workshop with Rosanna Ruiz, an expert and advocate for the use of nature and field journals.
 We will explore the integration of hand-drawn and written nature journals complimented by the use of technology.
 As an educator I am excited to sample the spectrum of possibilities.
 Inclusive environmental education, and fulfilling the potential and promise of environmental literacy in equitable and inclusive ways, will necessarily require a multitude of approaches.